 Combining an interactive online element with a participatory approach among like-minded practitioners, teachers will leave with the confidence to take forward the learning and apply to their own school partnership.
 Links to Curriculum for Excellence will be made explicit, as will the national and international contexts which support young people to critically engage in real-world issues.

-The course consists of two twilight face-to-face sessions (2 hours each) followed by a one-hour online training session.
+Available online or two twilight face-to-face sessions (2 hours each) followed by a one-hour online training session.

 How to book